 We have been involved in the development of a multi-use, active transportation trail system along the shores of the Sackville Rivers.
 Our ultimate goal is the development of a Conservation Corridor running the length of the Sackville River.

-SRA has been instrumental in the development of:
+SRA has been instrumental in the development of two trails:

 The Bedford-Sackville Connector Greenway - a multi-use 2.5 km Active Transportation trail along the Sackville River.
-It connects the communities of Bedford and Sackville allowing users to:
+It connects the communities of Bedford and Sackville.
+The Greenway is surfaced with crusher dust, making it accessible to strollers, wheelchairs and all types of human powered cycles.
+The BSCG enables users to:

 View rock sills and digger logs that we have installed to promote fish habitat restoration